Argentina - Country Commercial Guide

 IT Services

 IT Services offer opportunities for U.S. companies in network implementation, management and maintenance, legacy applications, RTE (real-time infrastructure) implementation, remote operation processing, back-up, critical mission services, disaster recovery systems, Internet and network security systems, digital asset management, storage, utility computing, and information systems for rural areas.
 Cloud computing and virtualization-related services will continue to have high demand in 2023.
 The outsourcing of software development and call/contact centers continues to see new investments, exports, and increased sales in the domestic market.
 Other market conditions will foster growth in IT services, such as the increased use of online platforms for sectors such as banking, e-commerce, and government, have increased awareness related to information technology security.
-A noteworthy factor of which IT service companies should be mindful is that the Argentine Central Bank restricts access to FX markets to pay for imported services.
-U.S. companies should ensure appropriate communication and planning with their local partner or client.

 Cybersecurity

-Argentine companies invested more than $60 million in cybersecurity in 2021, which represents a 10 percent annual increase.
+Argentine companies invested more than $70 million in cybersecurity in 2022, which represents a 15 percent annual increase.
 Additionally, 85 percent of Argentine companies plan to invest in cybersecurity over the next four years.
 Despite the recent growth of the local cybersecurity market, this is just the initial stage of maturity.
 In general terms, cybersecurity technology adoption is between two to three years behind more mature markets.
 Some of the leading sectors for cybersecurity investment in Argentina include banking, energy (oil & gas), telecommunications, manufacturing, retail, and very recently the public sector.

 Opportunities

-The Argentine government will continue investing in infrastructure and improving the country’s long delayed implementation of FTTH (Fiber to the Home).
+The Argentine government will continue investing in infrastructure and improving the country’s long delayed implementation of FTTH (fiber to the home).
 The state-owned company, ARSAT, continues to connect over 1,200 towns in the country with their main fiber network, with an estimated investment of $80 million in the next 18 months.

 Web Resources

-Argentine Chamber of Software and IT Services Companies (CESSI) (Spanish)
+Argentine Chamber of Software and IT Services Companies - CESSI (Spanish)

 For additional information, including market analysis, trade events, contacts, and the products and services that the U.S. Commercial Service can provide to help you succeed in the Argentine market, please contact ICT Industry Specialist Marina Millet.